 On the weekends, volunteers are expected to provide their own meals to give the cooking staff some rest, as well as cooking their own breakfasts in the mission houses during the week.

 Mission teams are housed in the McWhinnie cottage and we will facilitate your residential needs.
-All bedding is provided, as well as laundry facilities.
 The main floor has a kitchen and dining area, living room, bathroom, and housing for twelve.
-There is an additional shower room and bathroom available in the basement.
+There are three additional bathrooms available in the house.
 During the winter, this cottage houses our year-round staff.
 We reserve the right to host two teams at a time.

 Arrival & Departure